-3. June 1997: the most current standards for site specific soil mapping in accordance with the standards of the National Cooperative Soil Survey and are consistent with the requirements of RSA 485-A, and NH Code of Administrative Rules ENV-Ws 1000.
-[Added by ballot March 99] - 28.
-Use, Accessory: a use secondary and subordinate to the principal use of a structure or lot. - 29.
+3, June 1997: the most current standards for site specific soil mapping in accordance with the standards of the National Cooperative Soil Survey and are consistent with the requirements of RSA 485-A, and NH Code of Administrative Rules ENV-Ws 1000.
+[Added by ballot March 99]

+- 24. Use, Accessory: a use secondary and subordinate to the principal use of a structure or lot. - 25.
 Wetland: a wetland is an area that is inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal conditions, does support a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include, but are not limited to, swamps, marshes, bogs, and similar areas.
 Wetlands shall be delineated by either a certified soil scientist or a professional wetland scientist according to the Corps of Engineers Wetlands Delineation Manual, 1987, and the Regional Field Indicators for Identifying Hydric Soils in New England, 1995.
-[Amended by ballot ATM March 1998] - 30.
-Workforce Housing: As defined in RSA 674:58 (IV), "Workforce housing" means housing which is intended for sale and which is affordable to a household with an income of no more than 100 percent of the median income for a 4-person household for the metropolitan area or county in which the housing is located as published annually by the United States Department of Housing and Urban Development.
-"Workforce housing" also means rental housing which is affordable to a household with an income of no more than 60 percent of the median income for a 3-person household for the metropolitan area or county in which the housing is located as published annually by the United States Department of Housing and Urban Development.
-Housing developments that exclude minor children from more than 20 percent of the units, or in which more than 50 percent of the dwelling units have fewer than two bedrooms, shall not constitute workforce housing for the purposes of this subdivision.
-[Added by ballot 3-8-22 ATM, Art.
-2] - 31.
-Yard, Front: a space extending for the full width of a lot between the extreme front line of a building and the nearest side of the right-of-way. - 32.
-Yard, Rear: the distance from the extreme rear of any building to the nearest point on any rear lot line. - 33.
+[Amended by ballot ATM March 1998] - 26.
+Yard, Front: a space extending for the full width of a lot between the extreme front line of a building and the nearest side of the right-of-way. - 27.
+Yard, Rear: the distance from the extreme rear of any building to the nearest point on any rear lot line. - 28.
 Yard, Side: the distance from the extreme side of any building to the nearest point on any side lot line.